pjhwa/dumpdocker/README.md

 bash-X.X# /opt/dumpdocker/firstpass.sh
 ```

+You can review the firstpass report before moving core file to the dump analysis system.
+The firstpass report, fpreport.out file will be located in /opt/dumpdocker/ directory.

 ### Samples

 There is a sample source code in the samples directory.
 You can test dumpdocker or check the first pass report from the sample.